f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

 In this task you will Import a Postman Collection & Environment for this lab.
 Perform the following steps to complete this task:

 #.
-Open the Postman tool by clicking the |image8| icon of the desktop of
+Open the Postman tool by clicking the |postman-icon| icon of the desktop of
    your Linux Jumphost.  **The initial window may take a few moments to appear.**

    ..
 NOTE:: The Postman client receives very frequent updates.
 If you are